-If you are more than 15 minutes late for your appointment, we will do our best to accommodate you.
-However, on certain days it may be necessary to reschedule your appointment.
+If you are more than 15 minutes late for your appointment, we will do our best to accommodate you but do not guarantee this.
+On certain days it may be necessary to reschedule your appointment.

 We require a parent to be present at any well child check/physical and vaccine appointments.

-Videotaping and photography in the exam rooms and hallways are prohibited due to privacy issues.
+Videotaping and photography in the exam rooms and hallways are prohibited due to privacy issues (HIPAA laws).

 As your child’s primary care “home” medical office, we request that all well child/physical examinations are done here in our office.